 A season ticket holder at Spurs, Rakesh also enjoys cycling, walking and music.

 Gibb v Maidstone & Tunbridge Wells NHS Trust: A Court of Appeal decision that a public body could not escape contractual commitments in a compromise agreement by alleging after the event that their decision to enter into them was unlawful or irrational.

 Kelly and ors v UNISON: A Tribunal decision about whether the claimants were discriminated against on grounds of their Trotskyite beliefs contrary to the Religion and Belief Regulations.

 Brunel University and anor v Vaseghi and anor: A Court of Appeal decision about the admissibility of without prejudice discussions in court proceedings.

 O'Hanlon v HMRC: A Court of Appeal decision about disability discrimination in relation to sickness absence procedures.

 Griffiths v DWP: A Court of Appeal case about disability discrimination in relation to trigger points in sickness absence procedures.

 Greater Glasgow Health Board v Doogan and Wood: A Supreme Court case in which we acted for the Royal College of Midwives and the British Pregnancy Advisory Service as interveners.
 Case concerned the application of the conscientious objection clause for medical staff under the Abortion Act 1967.

-Rakesh is a member of the Industrial Law Society and the Discrimination Law Association.
-Industrial Law Society; Discrimination Law Association; Haldane Society of Socialist Lawyer.
+Rakesh is a member of the Industrial Law Society and the Discrimination Law Association and the Haldane Society of Socialist Lawyers.